writethedocs/www/docs/conf/australia/2024/news/welcome.rst

 We are planning to do similar sponsorship levels again this year as last year.
 In addition to the regular sponsorship levels, we have additional ways to sponsor our online events.
-See our `sponsorship prospectus <https://www.writethedocs.org/conf/australia/2023/sponsors/prospectus/>`_ for all the options.
+See our `sponsorship prospectus <https://www.writethedocs.org/conf/australia/2024/sponsors/prospectus/>`_ for all the options.

-We're always open to customisations on our sponsorships, especially given the new online format.
-You can always reach us with ideas or questions at sponsorship@writethedocs.org.
+We're always open to customisations on our sponsorships, so freel free to reach out with ideas or questions at australia@writethedocs.org.

 Stay Updated
 ------------